top of page

 Post-Intensive Program

 Your therapy won’t stop when you go home.
-After your 5-Day intensive Program, you’ll have two months of at-home support and an app to help you track ongoing improvement and symptoms and function.
+After your 5-day intensive Program, you’ll have two months of at-home support and an app to help you track ongoing improvement and symptoms and function.

 • Optional Lab Tests with a review of results via phone call